 - Victron Isolation Transformer

-- Achilles 11' RIB powered by new fuel injected Suzuki 20hp outboard
+- Achilles RIB + FI Suzuki 20hp outboard

-- Tecma fresh-water electric toilets, hoses, Sealand discharge pump
+- Tecma fresh-water toilets + Sealand discharge pump

 So what's on the list of repairs and upgrades for the Kika?
 Last year we installed a Bayview articulating rudder to improve close quarters maneuvering.
 The new rudder works great, but a side effect is that these modified rudders create extra torque on the steering system, making for a steering wheel that feels "heavy".
 So this February, we swapped out the original factory cylinder and replaced it with a larger diameter ram to help lighten the otherwise "heavy" feel at the helm.
 It helped a little, but not much.
 Probably next winter we'll install a 12VDC power-assisted pump to convert the manual hydraulic steering into a kind of power steering system.
 At the same time we pulled the helm pump after finding hydraulic fluid seeping and sent it off to Seatech Marine in San Diego to be rebuilt.